Mushroom gravy

 Mushroom gravy is a simple sauce that can be composed from stock (beef is typical, but chicken may be used), roux (a mixture of equal parts butter and flour to thicken), and mushroom base.
+This type of sauce has been a staple of American cuisine for over 200 years.
+It continues to be a staple of vegan cuisine into the 21st century.

+Recipes often include finely chopped or minced onion and garlic, or an onion soup powder.

-It can also be enhanced with mace, to add a delicate nutmeg flavor.
+It can also be enhanced with nutmeg, or mace to add a delicate nutmeg flavor.

+Some recipes call for coriander, turmeric, garam masala, and/or red chili flakes.